Essar Group: History

-In November 2019, ArcelorMittal won approval from Supreme Court to takeover Essar Steel and pay the creditors with equal rights.
+In November 2019, ArcelorMittal won approval from the Supreme Court to take over Essar Steel and pay the creditors with equal rights.
+ArcelorMittal’s bid of Rs 42,000 crore was considered over Essar’s bid of Rs 54,000 crore.

 In March 2020, Essar Group was successful in cutting down the residual debt by 70% to about Rs.
 12,000 crore.